cloudposse/terraform-aws-components/modules/waf/README.md

 ---
 title: "Component: `waf`"
 tags:
-  - component
+  - component/waf
-  - layer/compliance
+  - layer/addons
-  - aws
+  - provider/aws
 ---

 This component is responsible for provisioning an AWS Web Application Firewall (WAF) with an associated managed rule